joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5667113/2024/07/29/john-elway-broncos-josh-allen/

 **49ers’ first padded practice is a bang for defense, bust for Brock Purdy**\
-`Purdy has been able to overcome steady pressure early on in 49ers training camp.
+`Purdy has been able to overcome steady pressure early in 49ers training camp.
 On Monday he couldn't, especially in the red zone.`\
 https://nytimes.com/athletic/5667027/2024/07/29/49ers-brock-purdy-interceptions-training-camp/

 **El Chapo’s Son Abducted Fellow Cartel Leader to the U.S., Officials Now Say**\